xlink91/ConfigurationGenerator/README.md

 ```
 You most create your configuration class ClassName.cs inside Schema folder, once there your go to Package Manager Console and type
 New-Config ClassName, this will generate ClassName.json file inside Data Folder.
 Now you can call ConfigResolver singleton class to
-retrieve the property wished from the given class.
+retrieve the property wished from the given class or load into memory the whole object.

-_Any observation or contribution will be welcome._
 ***

 ### ConfigurationGenerator Usage Example